-- The Student Services Coordinator (Ms. Pauline Duffy) is your "first stop" for questions pertaining to program requirements, forms and other basic programmatic questions. - The MURP Program Director is available to answer more detailed questions about program requirements.
-Prof. Megan Horst is currently the program director. - Finally, each student will be assigned a faculty advisor during the fall term of the first year, once students have had the opportunity to meet the faculty and consider potential career pathways within planning.
+- The Student Services Coordinator is your "first stop" for questions pertaining to program requirements, forms, and other basic programmatic questions. - The MURP Program Director is available to answer more detailed questions about program requirements. - Finally, each student will be assigned a faculty advisor during the fall term of the first year, once students have had the opportunity to meet the faculty and consider potential career pathways within planning.
 The role of the faculty advisor is to help the student understand the field of urban and regional planning, think through advising pathway options, and select courses that help the student gain the skills and knowledge to pursue their desired career path.